equito-network/equito-hardhat-template/README.md

 npm run hardhat:deploy -- --network localhost
 ```

-You can add a new network in the `hardhat.config.ts` file.

 ### Set peers

 It is crucial to set the peers after deployment of your contract.
-The following command will set the peers of your Dapp deployed on different chains.
-Before running this command, make sure that the configuration file `equito.json` is updated with the correct networks and peer addresses.
+Before running the command, make sure that the configuration file `equito.json` is updated with the correct networks and peer addresses.
 For example:

 ```json
 {